We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - does not use a HEPA filter

-- some claim it emits a strong smell
+- some reviews claim it emits a strong smell

-Best for removing allergens: Honeywell True HEPA Air Purifier with Allergen Remover
+Best for reducing allergens: Honeywell True HEPA Air Purifier with Allergen Remover

 - Filter type: pre-filter, HEPA filter